GoldandBlack - Purdue updates COVID-19 testing results

 Purdue updates COVID-19 testing results

-None of Purdue's positive cases from the outset have required hospitalization and those cases have "generally" been asymptomatic or exhibited only mild symptoms, according to Purdue.
+None of Purdue's positive cases since testing began June 8 have required hospitalization and those cases were "generally" asymptomatic or exhibited only mild symptoms, according to Purdue.

-Last week, Purdue reported 35 positives out of its first 573 tests, with eight of those cases having remained active as of a week ago.

 Purdue's protocol for handling positive tests includes contact-tracing measures to identify those who may have come in contact with an infected person.
 A location on campus has been set aside for those who test positive to be quarantined.

-Purdue will provide weekly testing updates, the athletic department announced.
+Purdue has been providing weekly testing updates.
 It also reports data to the Indiana State Health Department.

 |Date